AlMrvn/arxivlens/README.md

 ArxivLens is a Rust-based terminal user interface (TUI) application that helps you browse and explore new abstracts on the arXiv repository.
 The name was suggested by the AI assistant, Gemini!

 ## Motivation
 This project arose from a desire to create a convenient way to explore the latest arXiv entries in specific categories (like "quant-ph").
 The goal was to replicate the experience of browsing submitted manuscripts on the arXiv website, allowing you to scan through abstracts and search for keywords or familiar authors.
-Additionally, it served as a platform for myself to experiment and learn with the Rust programming language.
+Additionally, it served as a platform for myself to experiment and learn with the Rust programming language and LLM coding more recently.

 ## Features

 ![TUI interface](screenshot.png)

-- Browse new abstracts in your chosen category (default: "quant-ph")
-- Search for specific authors in the arXiv database
-- Highlight keywords and authors in abstracts and titles
-- View detailed article information including authors, summary, and publication dates
-- Customizable configuration for default category and highlighting preferences
-- Fast and efficient terminal-based interface
-- Support for all arXiv categories (e.g., quant-ph, cs.AI, math.AG)

 ## Installation